lukasjarosch/skipper/docs/docs/concepts/inventory/data.md

 # Data

+!!! note ""

+    This datatype is heavily used within Skipper.
+Although it is exposed via the API, you will most likely not have to work with it in the beginning.
+    It may help to understand this core feature of Skipper though.

 The [Data](https://pkg.go.dev/github.com/lukasjarosch/skipper#Data) type is the core datatype used throughout skipper.
 It is the result of unmarshalling arbitrary yaml data and having the requirement to work with it in classes or targets.
 In essence, it is just a `map[string]interface{}` with some attached functionality.